kadreio/relativistic/sp/docs/source/why_not.rst

 You need a stable interface
 ----------------

+This is still a pre 1.0.0 project, and the code is under active development.
+There may be breaking changes between now and then.

 The foundational premise that Kubernetes has become a de facto standard for open source projects to provide a production grade deployment is sound, but the best way to administer it is still up for debate.

 This project uses terraform + helm to manage deployments.
 This has limitations where "reconcilitions" can only be made at deploy time.
 There's been a recent trend of using gitops plus something like ArgoCD to manage deployments.